Trampoline-CX/action-turbo-changed/README.md

         uses: Trampoline-CX/action-turbo-changed@v1
         with:
           workspace: package-a
-          from: HEAD^1 # Check for changes since previous commit (feel free to put a branch name instead)
+          from: HEAD^1 # Check for changes since previous commit (feel free to put a branch name instead in the form of origin/<branchName>)

       # Do something more meaningful here, like push to NPM, do heavy computing, etc.
       - name: Validate Action Output